PhamDuong135/realtimeFaceRecognition/README.md

 ```
 ## Set up for DataBase
 1. Create a database on Firebase ([FireBase](https://console.firebase.google.com/u/0/))
-2. Change url database in main.py
-3. Generate a private key in Firebase
+2. Generate a private key in Firebase
-4. Rename it to serviceAccountKey.json
+3. Rename it to serviceAccountKey.json
-5. Copy this file to Project
+4. Copy this file to Project
+5. Change cred = credentials.Certificate(path to serviceAccountKey.json location) in main.py
+6. Change url database, storageBucket in firebase_admin.initialize_app(...)

 ## Run Application
 1. Run file main.py to start application